The best online art classes

 06. Tucson Art Academy Online

-Tucson Art Academy Online offers pre-recorded video lessons on pastel, oils, acrylic and watercolour from the likes of established traditional artists Laura Robb, Ken Auster and Sandy Scott, which you can access for 365 days.
+Tucson Art Academy Online offers both pre-recorded video lessons and personal mentoring.
+There are lessons on pastel, oils, acrylic and watercolour from the likes of established traditional artists Laura Robb, Ken Auster and Sandy Scott, which you can access for 365 days.

-With Self-Study (which costs $395), that’s all you get.
+With Self-Study (which costs $395), you get access to the video art lessons alone.
 If you choose the Online Mentoring option (for $595), you can ask the tutor questions.

 07. New Masters Academy